 In order to present visual stimuli to the left or right hemisphere alone, the stimuli must be properly presented to one visual field.
 Note that this is not equivalent to presenting the stimuli to one eye.
 Each eye projects to both hemispheres of the brain; for example, the part of the left eye that sees the left visual field is processed by the right hemisphere, but the part of the left eye that processes the right visual field is seen by the left hemisphere.
 Therefore, to present an image to the left hemisphere, present it entirely within the right visual field, which is to the right of where the patient is looking.

-To achieve this lateralization, use a chinrest to maintain the eyes at a fixed distance from the computer screen.
+To achieve this lateralization, use a chinrest to maintain the eyes approximately 22 inches from the computer screen.
 Place the patient’s chin comfortably within the chinrest, facing the screen.

 Have a small cross remain in the center of the screen to provide a location for the patient to fixate their eyes.